rsanchovilla/SimH_cpanel/test_run/MarkI/MarkI_ReadMe.txt

   - Decompress the Ferranti_MarkI.zip file.
 A MarkI folder will be created.
   - Open MarkI folder with Windows Explorer.
 Notice the "run*.bat" files.
-  - Each one of these files starts the MarkI simulator to run the named software program:
+  - Each one of these files starts the simulator to run the named software program:
       - the "run CPanel*.bat" files starts simulator with Control Panel GUI. programs runs at realistic speed.
-      - the "run MarkI*.bat" files open starts simulator on text mode programs runs at max speed allowed by host.
+      - the "run MarkI*.bat" files starts simulator on text mode programs runs at max speed allowed by host.
   - Click on close window icon to quit the simulator.